binh748/anime-recommender/README.md

 For my [Metis](https://www.thisismetis.com/data-science-bootcamps) final project, I built an anime recommender that combines content-based and collaborative filtering.

-The recommender is deployed on a Flask app and allows user to choose how adventurous they want their recommendations to be.
+The recommender is deployed on a Flask app and allows users to choose how adventurous they want their recommendations to be.
 Setting the recommendation type to "more adventurous" on the app will place a greater weight on collaborative filtering recommendations and vice versa.
 By allowing the user to select their recommendation type, they can get recommendations that better fit their preferences.

 ## Table of Contents